 Will you disclose the information you collect to outside third parties?

-- Cooperate with the investigations of purported unlawful activities and conform to the edicts of the law or comply with legal process served on Centre for Arts and Technology.
+- Cooperate with the investigations of purported unlawful activities and conform to the edicts of the law or comply with legal process served on the Company.

-- Protect and defend the rights or property of the Centre for Arts and Technology Network of sites and related properties, or visitors to the Centre for Arts and Technology Network of sites and related properties.
+- Protect and defend the rights or property of the Company’s Network of sites and related properties, or visitors to the Company’s Network of sites and related properties.

-- Identify persons who may be violating the law, the rights of third parties, or otherwise misusing the Centre for Arts and Technology Network or its related properties.
+- Identify persons who may be violating the law, the rights of third parties, or otherwise misusing the Company’s Network or its related properties.

 What safeguards are in place?

-Centre for Arts and Technology is obligated to protect your personal information by making reasonable security arrangements against such risks as unauthorized access, use, collection, disclosure or disposal.
-Security measures have been integrated into the design, implementation, and day-to-day operating practices as part of Centre for Arts and Technology’s commitment to protect the personal information it holds.
+We are obligated to protect your personal information by making reasonable security arrangements against such risks as unauthorized access, use, collection, disclosure or disposal.
+Security measures have been integrated into the design, implementation, and day-to-day operating practices as part of our commitment to protect the personal information it holds.